 It did allow for transactions carried out by Indian residents that included investments in foreign securities, foreign currency loans raised in and out of India, transfer of immovable property outside India, the issue of guarantees in favour of anybody living outside India, and the export/import and holding of currency/currency notes.

 Under The Foreign Exchange Management Act, the central government issued the Foreign Exchange Management (Current Account Transaction) Rules of 2000 which restricted forex deals made by authorised persons under their current account.
-Under the FEMA rules, current account transactions that were prohibited, not prohibited, and permitted, required the prior approval of the central government and/or RBI.
+Under the FEMA rules and regulations, current account transactions that were prohibited, not prohibited, and permitted, required the prior approval of the central government and/or RBI.

 Prohibited transactions included the remittance of lottery winnings, income from racing/riding, purchase of lottery tickets, banned/proscribed magazines, football pools, sweepstakes, commission on exports made towards equity investment in JVs/wholly owned subsidiaries of Indian companies abroad, amongst others.
 Additionally, Nepal and Bhutan allowed the use of Indian currency for local transactions, and the citizens of these countries were considered at par with Indian citizens from a legal standpoint.
 Because of these provisions allowing for a common currency market in India, Nepal and Bhutan, use of forex for transactions in – or with the residents of – Nepal and Bhutan was also prohibited.

 Moreover, FEMA recognized the growing international presence of Indians as well as the rising contribution of Non Resident Indians (NRIs) to the Indian economy.
-Thus, it allowed individuals to avail forex facility (up to a limit of US$250,000) for a variety of purposes that included international travel to any country (except Nepal and Bhutan), gifts, donations, travel for overseas employment, emigration and maintenance of close relatives living abroad.
+So under the LSR limit scheme of FEMA, one can send money to India -- upto a limit of US $250,000 in one financial year.
+Also it is applicable for a variety of purposes that include international travel to any country (except Nepal and Bhutan), gifts, donations, travel for overseas employment, emigration and maintenance of close relatives living abroad.

-The RBI was the overall controlling authority as far as FEMA was concerned.
+The RBI was the overall controlling authority as far as foreign exchange management was concerned.
 It worked with and empowered the central bank to specify the different classes of capital account transactions along with the exchange rate admissible for each such transaction.

-Authorised persons could withdraw or sell forex; however, the Act empowered the RBI to put several restrictions on their capital account.
+Authorised persons could facilitate forex trading; however, the Act empowered the RBI to put several restrictions on their capital account.
 Authorized persons were expected to provide details and information regarding forex transactions to the RBI on a regular basis.

-FEMA regulations covered forex transactions and remittances which included individuals or entrepreneurs moving money in or out of India, or exchanging foreign currency in India for travel purposes.
+FEMA compliance covered forex transactions and remittances which included individuals or entrepreneurs moving money in or out of India, or exchanging foreign currency in India for travel purposes.